 ABSN—Accelerated Bachelor of Science in Nursing

 The UW School of Nursing offers a fast-track professional program to applicants who have already earned a bachelor’s degree and are looking for a second career in nursing.
-Our Accelerated Bachelor of Science in Nursing (ABSN) program allows you to complete our BSN curriculum in five back-to-back quarters through an academically-rigorous schedule—about half the time of our traditional two-year (six quarter) BSN program.
+Our Accelerated Bachelor of Science in Nursing (ABSN) program allows you to complete our BSN curriculum in four back-to-back quarters through an academically-rigorous schedule—about half the time of our traditional two-year (six quarter) BSN program.

 You will learn from our nationally-recognized faculty in the classroom and build foundational nursing skills in our Learning Lab, allowing you to practice nursing skills in a safe environment before performing them in a supervised clinical setting.
 You will also gain over a thousand hours of hands-on patient care experience under the guidance of licensed care providers at one of our 700+ respected community partnership sites, including Seattle Children’s Hospital and the top-ranked University of Washington Medical Center.